wp-plugins/soundcloud-is-gold/readme.txt

 * Plugin construct shortode for you, no need to remember any syntax.
 * Style sortcode for neat layout in your editor.
 * Implement Soundcloud Html5 player (beta).
+* Widget for showing your latest track in the sidebar.
 * Follow WP developpers guidelines (enqueue scripts and styles just for the plugin, clean code, commented, secure and leave no trace when uninstall ).

 = Advantages against pasting embed code from soundcloud =